thinc-org/awesome-stack/src/pages/things/effect-website.md

 ---

-title: effect-website
+title: effect/website

 tag:

   - frontend
-  - website

-desc: A website for showcasing visual effects
+desc: A website showcasing various graphical effects and animations using HTML, CSS, and JavaScript

 by: onfirebyte